Early Drug Discovery Services: Why Do You Need A CRO?

 Competition in the market also compels CRO companies to develop or seek out unique selling points, such as disruptive technologies, and to engage in various partnerships that set them apart from competitors.
 For example, SARomics Biostructures and RG Discovery acquired the rights to the weak-affinity chromatography (WAC) fragment screening technology.
 This technique has significantly expanded our business opportunities and has become one of the key drivers of our growth.
 Furthermore, SARomics recently partnered with the Danish company Vipergen ApS.
 The collaboration provides an opportunity for the two companies to enhance their integrated drug discovery services by combining Vipergen’s unique DNA-encoded library (DEL) screening technologies with SARomics’ integrated structural biology capabilities to facilitate hit identification and lead generation.
 In addition, our team, in collaboration with the FragMax facility at the MAX IV synchrotron, can now offer crystallographic fragment screening and a kinase-focused fragment library option.
 All the above allowed us to become one of the best-rated CROs for early drug discovery and small-molecule screening.

-Our integrated drug discovery services benefit from a unique list of off-the-shelf protein structures (FastLane structures).
+Our integrated structural biology services benefit from a unique list of off-the-shelf protein structures (FastLane structures).
 The list includes drug target proteins from various classes, such as kinases, oxidoreductases, phosphatases, enzymes involved in amino acid metabolism, ATPases, GTPases, G-protein regulators, bromodomains, hydrolases, linker PDZ domains, enzymes participating in lipid and nucleotide metabolism, poly (ADP-ribose) polymerases (PARP), numerous signaling proteins, and many more.
 This list is continually updated and features a wide variety of proteins that can be co-crystallized with clients’ ligands, with a turnaround time of just a few weeks.

-When considering outsourcing early drug discovery to a CRO, we should also recognize the advantages of the company members’ expertise.
+When considering outsourcing early drug discovery to a CRO, we should also recognize the advantages of the CRO team’s expertise.
 The SARomics Biostructures team has built extensive expertise across structural biology, including protein crystallography, NMR spectroscopy, and other methods, which they apply to numerous protein classes each year.
 Such expertise is challenging to gain when working on a limited number of discovery projects, as is typically the case at smaller biotech companies or academic institutions.
 As discussed in our blog on the impact of synchrotron radiation on early drug discovery, our location, close to the MAX IV synchrotron, offers additional advantages by eliminating the need for sample shipping, thereby reducing the potential pitfalls of shipping.

 Please visit our services section for more information about our fragment screening and fragment-based drug discovery services.
 And don’t forget to follow us on LinkedIn to ensure you don’t miss our future posts!